 Is Southern State accredited?

 Southern State is accredited by the Higher Learner Commission of the North Central Association of Colleges and Schools.
-In 2006, the Commission granted the College a 10-year accreditation status.
 For more information, visit Accreditation.

 Can I afford to go to college?

 Unknown to many students and families, there are many sources of financial aid available to you—the key is finding the resources and applying for them.
 The primary purpose of the financial aid program at Southern State is to enable qualified students with limited financial resources to attend college.
 We make every effort to secure the needed funds so students may attain their educational goals.
 For more information, visit Apply for Financial Aid.

 What types of financial aid exist?